Get

 Training is an absolute must with this dog, and there are no cutting corners.
 Your Lurcher should be very well trained.
 If you are not capable of performing the training yourself, it’s time to opt for professional help.

 They absolutely require a firm hand and intentional direction.
 They do not do well with flimsy trading or unpredictable guidance.
-Because a Lurcher is so smart, you can expect them to catch on very quickly to concepts like potty training and basic commands.
+Since a Lurcher is so smart, you can expect them to catch on very quickly to concepts like potty training and basic commands.

 But don’t stop there.
 Your Lurcher is capable of learning a variety of things that can impress you every day.
 Not only are they capable, but they also have the drive and desire to learn more.
 These highly trainable dogs can make exquisite family additions, permitting that you take the time to do this appropriately.